-Debt purchasing and debt servicing is a specialised industry with some industry-specific terminology and abbreviations.
+Debt purchasing and debt servicing is a specialised industry with some industry-specific terminology, alternative performance measures and abbreviations.

 Below are some of the most used terms listed and defined.

 Alternative performance measures used in financial reports are defined in the applicable report and presentation.

 Cost to collect (CtC)

 All external and internal operating costs related to the Group’s collection business